datalogix/laravel-utils/README.md

 ## Features

-- Translations (pt_BR)
+- Translations to `pt_BR`
+- Model unguarded `enabled`
-- Set locale (LC_ALL, Carbon, App)
+- Set locale `LC_ALL` when updated
-- Set default string length for schema
+- Set default string length for schema to `150`
-- Middleware to force https
+- Middleware to force https on `production environment`
-- Set default view for paginator
+- Set default view for paginator to `tailwind`

 ## Installation